The Parent Project

 Formal Parent Project Research

 Much research of the last 50 years in the social sciences has been Pretest / Posttest, (‘repeated measures’) design.
 Measures are gathered at the beginning, and again at the end of an experimental procedure.
 While valuable, Pretest / Posttest research does not meet the standards of Evidence-Based, or Best Practice Model criteria.
 Described below are several Pretest / Posttest studies that have been completed.
 Below is a description of the current randomized control group study that is currently in process, that will hopefully help to establish The Parent Project as a Best Practice Model, Evidence-Based program.

-While at Cal State San Bernardino, Dr. Heidi Stoltz completed two pieces of research on the Parent Project classes, an 8-week qualitative focus group, and a quantitative, 10-week pre and post-survey at several national sites.
+While at Cal State San Bernardino, Dr. Heidi Stoltz completed two pieces of research on the Parent Project classes: an 8-week qualitative focus group; and a quantitative, 10-week pre- and post-program survey at several national sites.
 Dr. Stoltz’s research demonstrates SIGNIFICANT positive changes in effective parenting in every area studied.

 Dr. Heidi Stoltz continues to conduct research on Parent Project classes, nationwide.

 Sample Parent Project Class Site Survey

 An outcome research study was recently completed by Dr. Diana Doumas, a professor at Boise State University (see citation below).
 This is the most recent study in a growing body of research showing positive results for parents completing Parent Project programs.
-Pretest and post-test data were gathered from parents attending ten week Parent Project classes.
-Parents reported a significant increase in general child management, family involvement, communication about rules regarding substance use and a significant decrease in negative parent–child affective quality.
+Pre-test and post-test data were gathered from parents attending ten-week Parent Project programs.
+Parents reported a significant increase in general child management, family involvement, and communication about rules regarding substance use, and a significant decrease in negative parent–child affective quality.
 The statistical measures reported showed strong and positive results.
 This study was published in the peer-reviewed Journal of Addictions and Offender Counseling, October, 2015.

 Citation: Doumas, D. et. al., (2015) Evaluation of a Parent-Based Intervention for At-Risk Adolescents, 36, 66-80, DOI: 10.1002/jaoc.12004